 Menstrual Cramps

 Abdominal cramping is a common menstrual symptom.
-Typically it is mild; however, it can be quite severe.
+Typically, it is mild; however, it can be pretty severe.
 The uterus contracts as it sheds its lining.
-During this process, prostaglandins, which are hormone like substances, are released into the body to help you shed the lining in your uterine.
+During this process, hormone-like prostaglandins are released into the body to help you shed the lining in your uterine.
 If the body releases a lot of prostaglandins, you will experience more painful cramping.
 Another cause of painful cramps is endometriosis.
-Endometriosis causes the lining of your uterus to also grow outside the uterus and can wrap around the fallopian tubes, ovaries, and other tissues in the pelvic region.
-This misplaced tissue can cause incredibly painful cramps.
+Endometriosis causes the lining of your uterus to grow outside the uterus and can wrap around the fallopian tubes, ovaries, and other tissues in the pelvic region.
+This misplaced tissue can cause excruciating cramps.

-You can find out a lot about your health by considering your menstrual cycle.
-Is it regular or does it show up at various times?
+You can learn much about your health by considering your menstrual cycle.
+Is it regular, or does it show up at various times?
 Do you have severe cramping?
-Is your flow heavier than normal?
-These as well as your menstrual blood can be an indication of an underlying health condition like a thyroid imbalance, unbalanced hormones, endometriosis, polycystic ovary syndrome, or fibroids.
-If you notice changes in your menstrual cycle, contact our integrative practitioner specializing in women’s health issues, period pain as well as menopause treatment.
+Is your flow heavier than usual?
+These, as well as your menstrual blood, can be an indication of an underlying health condition like a thyroid imbalance, unbalanced hormones, endometriosis, polycystic ovary syndrome, or fibroids.
+If you notice changes in your menstrual cycle, contact our integrative practitioner, specializing in women’s health issuesperiod pain as well as menopause treatment.